 Maintenance Challenges With Backflow Preventer Cages

-Making the right decision when it comes to a backflow enclosure solution, as with any investment or major purchase, requires comprehensive consideration and research.
+Making the right decision when it comes to backflow enclosures, as with any investment or major purchase, requires comprehensive consideration and research.
 Whether it’s a new vehicle, a new home or even rehabilitation from a major medical procedure, knowing how much effort needs to go into maintaining any of these should be a serious decision point.
-The same can be said for choosing an enclosure: can I get away with a backflow preventer cage?
+The same can be said for choosing a backflow enclosure: can I get away with a backflow preventer cage?
 Or should I choose aluminum?

-backflow_cages_offer_little_protectionCages have fixed dimensions, so, while they literally enclose a backflow preventer, they present two indirectly related problems: first, if they are properly sized for the enclosure, they cannot provide both adequate space for servicing the backflow – a requirement in many states’ building codes.
-If the cage neatly surrounds the backflow and is properly secured to a concrete slab, it necessarily restricts a person’s ability to service it.
+backflow_cages_offer_little_protectionBackflow cages have fixed dimensions, so, while they literally enclose a backflow preventer or backflow assemblies, they present two indirectly related problems: first, if they are properly sized for the enclosure, they cannot provide both adequate space for servicing the backflow – a requirement in many states’ building codes.
+If the backflow preventer cage neatly surrounds the backflow and is properly secured to a concrete slab, it necessarily restricts a person’s ability to service it.

 cage snow 1We’ve mentioned time and again the fact that backflow preventer cages provide no protection from extreme heat or cold.
 With extreme weather leaving no part of the country unaffected, those who choose a cage still need to provide secondary solutions to protect their waterworks equipment, especially in the winter.